nopnop2002/esp-idf-mirf/README.md

 See the data sheet for details on Enhanced ShockBurst.

+# About antena
+Standard PCB antenna is designed for 2MBps frequency.
+If you want to change the frequency, you need to use an IPEX antenna type module and use an IPEX antenna that matches the frequency.

 # Throughput
 spi_device_transmit is executed by the SPI driver and consumes 1tick of CPU time.
 When DMA is enabled, SPI max_transfer_sz defaults to 4092(4K).